 If you work with—or especially if you supervise—women who need, or who will need, or who someday might need, lactation accommodations, look at around your workspace: is there a clean and dignified space where they can pump?
 It’s actually required by law.
 Examine your work culture: Do back-to-back meetings or long shifts leave zero minutes for “bio breaks,” let alone the 30 minutes it generally takes to pump and clean the equipment?

 So, hey, man: we know you mean well and we appreciate and need your support in this revolution to normalize breastfeeding.
 Please keep at it.
 We just kindly ask that you choose your words wisely and take effective actions on your good intentions.
-We’re in this together!
+We’re all in this together!